Best Instagram spots in Istanbul, Turkey

 04. Great Bazaar

 The Grand Bazaar in Istanbul is one of the largest and oldest covered markets in the world, with 62 covered streets and over 4000 shops.
-My favorite shops were the ones that sold rugs and the ones with lamps as they were very colorful.
-Don’t forget to bring your haggling skills with you!
+My favorite were the ones that sold rugs and the ones with lamps as they were very colorful.
+And they are the perfect background for some cool photos.

 How to get here: The tram is the most convenient way to reach Grand Bazaar, with the closest stop being Beyazid (T1).